tonytvo/blog-generator/content/blog/4-hours-body/index.md

 - 1 minute 30 seconds of profound relaxing
 - 1 minute 15 seconds of cleansing (breathing air out hard)
 - hold the breath for an objective of brief 30 seconds
-- take three semi-cleanse breaths (the most ideal approach to characterize this is between a full breath and a cleanse)
+- take three semi-cleanse breaths (the ideal approach to characterize this is between a full breath and a cleanse)
 - 1 minute 30 seconds of profound relaxing
 - 1 minute 30 seconds of cleansing
-- hold the breath for 2 minutes 30 seconds
+- hold the breath for 2 minutes and 30 seconds
 - take three semi-cleanse breaths
 - 2 minutes of deeply relaxing
 - 1 minute 45  seconds of cleaning